-Portions of Garrett County are considered a Historically Underutilized Business Zone (HUBZone).
+All of Garrett County has been designated as a Historically Underutilized Business Zone (HUBZone) by the U.S. Small Business Administration (SBA).
 This certification qualifies businesses for preferential status in competition for federal government contracts.
-A Small Business Administration decision gives HUBZone-based businesses equal standing with minority-owned businesses.
+A SBA decision gives HUBZone-based businesses equal standing with minority-owned businesses.

 What are the Federal contracting opportunities for HUBZone businesses?

 - 3% of all federal prime contract dollars is targeted to HUBZone businesses.
-HUBZone contracting government-wide in FY2012 was in excess of $8 billion.
+HUBZone contracting government-wide in Fiscal Year 2017 was valued at $7.53 billion.

 - Set-aside awards

 - Sole source awards

 - 10% price evaluation preference (PEP) in full and open contract competitions

 - Be a small business as defined by the SBA

 - At least 35% of employees must reside in a HUBZone